arvida/blog/articles/2012-10-14-flurry-with-rubymotion-project.md

 ~

-[Flurry](http://www.flurry.com/) is a service for collection usage data about your iOS apps.
+[Flurry](http://www.flurry.com/) is a service for collecting usage data about your iOS apps.
 It is a pretty sweet service for getting some insight into how much and where your apps are used, a bit like [Google Analytics](http://www.google.com/analytics/) but for iOS apps.
-It is very easy to get it to work with a [RubyMotion](http://www.rubymotion.com/) project, but can be bit confusing if you haven't added Obj-C libraries to your project before.
+It is very easy to get it to work with a [RubyMotion](http://www.rubymotion.com/) project but can be bit confusing if you haven't added Obj-C libraries to your projects before.

 It looks to be a quite a few services like Flurry.
 I started to use it because it was one of the top google results when I searched for iOS app analytics and it turned out to be really easy to add.
-It is also free.
+It is also free and I get the stats I was looking for.

 ## The process

-First signup and add a new “iPhone application”.
+First signup for Flurry and add a new “iPhone application”.
 This will result in a application key and a link for downloading their SDK.
 Save the application key and download the SDK.

 Copy the `Flurry` folder from the downloaded `Flurry iPhone SDK vx.x.x` folder (it contains two files `Flurry.h` and `libFlurry.a`) to the `vendor` folder in your RubyMotion project.
-If you don't have a folder named `vendor` in your project just create it.
+If you don't have a folder named `vendor` in your project create it first.

-The open up your projects `Rakefile` and the following within the setup block:
+Then open up your projects `Rakefile` and add the following within the setup block:

 <% highlight :ruby do %>
 app.vendor_project('vendor/Flurry', :static)